Khanon/technest-test/web-application/src/assets/README.md

 - <strong>npm install</strong> (on folder '/technest-test-master/web-application/')

 - After the install has ended, execute <strong>start_server.bat</strong> and <strong>start_web-application.bat</strong> to run the test.
-The Server will run automatically, and the Web-Application will be opened on your browser.
+The Server will run automatically, and the Web-Application will be opened on your browser (Do not close both consoles!).